-(e) Within 30 days of the effective date of this agreement, the Company will pay Executive a \$110,000 sign-on bonus, less applicable withholdings.

-(f) If, prior to the second anniversary of the Effective Date, Executive's employment is terminated by the Company for Cause or by Executive voluntarily without Good Reason, Executive agrees to refund the Company an amount equal to the net after tax amount of such payments or reimbursements made under paragraphs (d) and (e) above within 60 days of the termination date.
+(e) Sign-On Bonus.
+Within 30 days of the effective date of this agreement, the Company will pay Executive a \$200,000 sign-on bonus, less applicable withholdings (the "Sign-On Bonus").
+If, prior to the second anniversary of the Effective Date, Executive's employment is terminated by the Company for Cause or by Executive voluntarily without Good Reason, Executive agrees to repay the Company a portion of the Sign-On Bonus within thirty (30) days of Executive's employment termination date, with such portion equal to (i) the net after tax amount of the Sign-On Bonus multiplied by (ii) a fraction (A) the numerator of which is equal to the difference between (x) twenty-four (24) minus (y) the number of completed months between the Effective Date and the date Executive's employment with the Company terminates and (B) the denominator of which is twenty-four (24).
+For clarity, if Executive's employment is terminated by the Company without Cause or by Executive voluntarily for Good Reason, Executive will not be obligated to repay any portion of the Sign-On Bonus.